JapneetOnchain/Fraud-Pattern-Analysis/cases/002-cow-protocol-solver-failure/README.md

 any of these gaps.
 This will become a larger problem as institutional capital enters DeFi at scale.

-**For protocol developers:**
-The solver had full reserve information via GetReserves before routing.
-A minimum liquidity threshold, rejecting any pool where depth is insufficient relative to order size, would have prevented this entirely.
-The information was there.
-The logic to act on it was not.

 ---

 ## Transaction Reference